The Leona Hughes Hughes Heart & Hand Fund

 Betty Nell Wilkinson Emergency Fund

-The Foundation also offers assistance through The Betty Nell Wilkinson Emergency Fund, which aims to provide financial relief to members who are experiencing financial distress due to divorce, natural disasters, medical events or other dire circumstances.
+The Betty Nell Wilkinson Emergency Fund, aims to provide financial relief to members who are experiencing financial distress due to divorce, natural disasters, medical events or other dire circumstances.

 Grants from the Betty Nell Wilkinson Emergency Fund are limited to covering only educational expenses.
 Phi Mu fees, dues and obligations, including House Corporation expenses do not qualify as educational expenses, and therefore, are not eligible for grants from the Betty Nell Wilkinson Emergency Fund.